wpdk/wpdk/doc/build-spdk-msys2.md

 [Building SPDK for Windows](https://github.com/wpdk/wpdk/blob/master/doc/build-spdk.md) gives a much better experience.

 The instructions for building natively using MSYS2 are below.
-Note that these are based aroung a local fork of SPDK that has been modified to work with Clang.
+Note that these are based around a local fork of SPDK that has been modified to work with Clang.
 The fork is not being maintained and is currently a couple of years behind the main SPDK tree.

 <a id="prerequisites"></a>
 ## Prerequisites